 - In the federal court system

-- Of an offense in the military
+- Of a military offense

 Additionally, an individual cannot get a commutation if they were impeached as a government official.

-Multiple Felonies and Commutation
+Multiple Felonies

 Requesting a Commutation of Sentence in California